+Next, we investigate the sensitivity of the equilibrium outcome to the demand parameters and thus the demand elasticity.
+Technically, we assume a linear demand function, i.e., Dtpt=a-bpt where a,b>0, and total differentiate the equilibrium condition of supply equals demand.
+In what follows, let η≡dQtQtdptpt=bptQt denote the elasticity of demand, and ζ≡dYtYtdptpt the elasticity of supply.

+Proposition 3.
+Under the following conditions, demand elasticity η increases:

+da>0 and ζ<1, ceteris paribus; or

+db>0 and ζ is small enough such that ζ<1+1b∙dptpt, where dptptmeasures the relative change in the equilibrium price when moving from b to (b+ db) where db>0, ceteris paribus.

+That is, for a sufficiently small supply elasticity, an increase in the intercept or slope of the demand curve results in a larger demand elasticity, i.e., η increases.

+The increase in the intercept, i.e., a, results in larger consumer and producer surpluses, i.e., both CS and PS increase.
+It also results in more active firms in equilibrium.
+On the other hand, the increase in the slope of the demand curve results in less firms in equilibrium, and in less consumer and producer surpluses, i.e., both CS and PS decrease.

+Finally, assume an increase of both the slope and the intercept of the demand curve such that the elasticity of demand increases yet the equilibrium outcome is unchanged, then the consumer surplus increases while the producer surplus is unchanged.

 Next, we investigate the effect of a pollution tax on adoption rates of clean technologies in the US electricity power sector, while focusing on employment, output, and adoption.
 We elected not to calculate social welfare since we did not want to make explicit assumptions on consumers’ preferences and thus their demand for electricity.

 V. Regulating Coal: The Case of Pareto Distribution

 Coal is the largest source of energy feedstock used for the generation of electricity worldwide.
 However, it is also one of the largest worldwide anthropogenic sources of carbon dioxide releases.
 As a valuable nonrenewable resource, the production, consumption, and trades related to coal have generated enormous economic profits.
 On the other hand, the combustion of coal produces severe emissions of pollutants that exacerbate the GHG effect and air pollution.
 In the following section, we assume that the government designed the optimal dynamic tax policy to combat pollution and alleviate the negative ramifications associated with electricity power generation, given the political uncertainty it faces regarding the outcome of future elections.